Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

-Big Ten rivals square off when the Wisconsin Badgers (1-2, 0-0 Big Ten) host the No. 14 Michigan Wolverines (4-0, 0-0 Big Ten) on Saturday, October 2, 2021 at Camp Randall Stadium.
+Oddsmakers project a tight contest when the Wisconsin Badgers (1-2, 0-0 Big Ten) host the No. 14 Michigan Wolverines (4-0, 0-0 Big Ten) on Saturday, October 2, 2021 in a matchup between Big Ten foes at Camp Randall Stadium.
 Wisconsin is favored by 2 points.
-The contest has a point total set at 43.5.
+The point total is 43.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.